Russian drone and missile attack on Kyiv kills 6 people and injures at least 35

 Ukraine used its American-made Patriot air defense systems to repel the attack and shot down 14 missiles, Zelenskyy said.
 The Ukrainian leader has pleaded with foreign supporters to send more of the sophisticated systems.

+Top European defense officials meeting in Berlin on Friday vowed to keep up their support for Ukraine.
+Ukrainian Defense Minister Denys Shmyhal joined the meeting remotely.

+The Azerbaijan Embassy in Kyiv was damaged by debris from an Iskander missile — a development that Azerbaijan President Ilham Aliyev said was “unacceptable."
+Azerbaijan is a key transport corridor for Russia’s trade with Iran and other partners in the Middle East.

-In the Odesa region, Russian drones struck a busy street on market day in Chornomorsk, killing two people and injuring 11 others, including a 19-month-old girl, regional military administration chief Oleh Kiper said.
+In the Odesa region, Russian drones struck a busy street on market day in Chornomorsk, killing two people and wounding 11 others, including a 19-month-old girl, regional military administration chief Oleh Kiper said.

 ‘My hair was on fire’